Lithium carbonate: Production

-Lithium is extracted from primarily two sources: spodumene in pegmatite deposits, and lithium salts in underground brine pools.
+Lithium carbonate is made from primarily two sources: spodumene and petalite ores, and underground brine pools.
 About 82,000 tons were produced in 2020, showing significant and consistent growth.

 From underground brine reservoirs

-In the Salar de Atacama in the Atacama Desert of Northern Chile, lithium carbonate and hydroxide are produced from brine.
+In the Salar de Atacama in the Atacama Desert of Northern Chile, lithium carbonate and lithium hydroxide are produced from brine.

 The process pumps lithium rich brine from below ground into shallow pans for evaporation.
 The brine contains many different dissolved ions, and as their concentration increases, salts precipitate out of solution and sink.
 The remaining supernatant liquid is used for the next step.
 The sequence of pans may vary depending on the concentration of ions in a particular source of brine.

-In the first pan, halite (sodium chloride or common salt) crystallises.
+In the first pan, halite (sodium chloride or common salt) crystallizes.
 This has little economic value and is discarded.
-The supernatant, with ever increasing concentration of dissolved solids, is transferred successively to the sylvinite (sodium potassium chloride) pan, the carnalite (potassium magnesium chloride) pan and finally a pan designed to maximise the concentration of lithium chloride.
+The supernatant, with ever increasing concentration of dissolved solids, is transferred successively to the sylvinite (sodium potassium chloride) pan, the carnallite (potassium magnesium chloride) pan and finally a pan designed to maximize the concentration of lithium chloride.
 The process takes about 15 months.
 The concentrate (30-35% lithium chloride solution) is trucked to Salar del Carmen.
 There, boron and magnesium are removed (typically residual boron is removed by solvent extraction and/or ion exchange and magnesium by raising the pH above 10 with sodium hydroxide) then in the final step, by addition of sodium carbonate, the desired lithium carbonate is precipitated out, separated, and processed.

 Some of the by-products from the evaporation process may also have economic value.

 There is considerable attention to the use of water in this water poor region.
 SQM commissioned a life-cycle analysis (LCA) which concluded that water consumption for SQM's lithium hydroxide and carbonate is significantly lower than the average consumption by production from the main ore-based process, using spodumene.
 A more general LCA suggests the opposite for extraction from reservoirs.

 The majority of brine based production is in the "lithium triangle" in South America.